mehryar72/hr_estimate/readme.md

 ## Testing the Models

 To evaluate the performance of the trained models:
+I must have tested not chunking during infernce for faster inference to or use batching, its slow now.
 1. **Load the best model**: The `Inference.py` script loads the best model based on validation performance.

 2. **Prepare the test dataset**: Ensure your test dataset is placed in `ValidData` path for`Inference.py` script.